iStrain/Silicon-Sound-tool/README.md

 + Sound.exe (Windows executable for the tool).

 The tool also uses the Tone.java, Envelope.java and Twain.java files from the Silicon repository (copies of the latest versions are provided here).

+To compile: Put the .java, .css and .mp3 files in the /src directory, the .css, .mp3 and .png files in a /bin directory, and the .css, .mp3 and .png files in the main project directory.
+Compile Sound.java.